 These steps will help you register your business in Mauritius.

 - Decide what kind of business structure will be appropriate for your business operations.
-For example, according to the Companies Act 2001, there are three types of companies based on the scope of business operations in Mauritius: Domestic Company, Company with a Category 1 Global Business License, and Company with a Category 2 Global Business License.
+For example, according to the Companies Act 2001, there are three types of companies based on the scope of business operations in Mauritius: Domestic companies, companies with a Category 1 Global Business License, and companies with a Category 2 Global Business License.
 Now, depending upon the legal structure, there are three types of companies: Limited by Shares, Limited by Guarantee, and Limited by Shares and Guarantee.

 - Choose a name for your company before you go for company incorporation in Mauritius.
 Make sure that the name is neither offensive nor taken up by any other business already set up in Mauritius.